FrostoChoxo/3D-AR-Chess-Game/README.md

 This project is a **3D chess game** designed for **Augmented Reality (AR)** on the **HoloLens 2**.
 It offers an immersive chess experience in AR with two game modes: **AI** and **Multiplayer**, both linked to the **Lichess API** to fetch and update moves in real-time.
 [![Showcase Video](https://img.youtube.com/vi/4Fq6fquZlXk/0.jpg)](https://www.youtube.com/watch?v=4Fq6fquZlXk)

-**(The video is not accurate to the actual gameplay, the textures and screen size were inaccurate when recorded with the inbuilt hololens recorder.)**
+***NOTE**:The video is not accurate to the actual gameplay, the textures and screen size were inaccurate when recorded with the inbuilt hololens recorder.

 The goal of this project is to provide a 3D chess game with **no platform limitations**, allowing players to experience chess in a fully interactive AR environment, whether they’re playing against an AI or competing with other players online.